Thoracic surgeon Daniela Molena leads clinical trials to improve outcomes for people with esophageal cancers.

 The list below includes clinical trials for adult cancers.
 Please visit our pediatric cancer care section to find a pediatric clinical trial.

-Researchers are comparing RMC-6236 with standard therapy in people with advanced pancreatic cancer.
-The people in this study have pancreatic cancer that has metastasized (spread) and keeps growing even after treatment.
+Researchers are finding the best dose of MB-CART19.1 immunotherapy in people with lymphoma.
+The people in this study have central nervous system lymphoma (CNSL) that came back or keeps growing after treatment.

 To learn more about the purpose of this study and to find out who can join, please click here to visit ClinicalTrials.gov for a full clinical trial description.